-I seem to recall that Christmases and birthdays were 2 dealt with more or less the same as at St Ninian's, 3 though I remember playing the drums with a band at the 4 5 Christmas party.
-After the party we would get to go home.
-6 7 There were no visits from family at St Joseph's, but 8 because I was getting home often enough and because I knew my mum couldn't afford the travel I never imposed 9 10 on her to visit me.
-11 I'm sure it was the same social worker in St Joseph's that I had in St Ninian's.
-I think there 12 was a condition that whenever I went home I had to 13 14 report to the social worker to let him know I was okay.
-Sometimes when I was at home the social worker would 15 visit to make sure everything was okay at home.
-16 Every year at St Joseph's they would take us berry 17 18 picking and would give us money for it.
-I remember at the end of the berry picking we would go home for two 19 20 weeks.
-I can't quite remember how they gauged how much 21 you earned but say you made £10 you would get a fiver and the rest would go to the school.
-22 23 I think the Brother who looked after us in Benildus 24 was called Brother HGW .
-One weekend I didn't get home and I was the only boy in the house.
-25
+2 I seem to recall that Christmases and birthdays were 3 dealt with more or less the same as at St Ninian's, 4 though I remember playing the drums with a band at the 5 Christmas party.
+After the party we would get to go 6 home.
+7 There were no visits from family at St Joseph's, but 8 because I was getting home often enough and because 9 I knew my mum couldn't afford the travel I never imposed 10 on her to visit me.
+11 I'm sure it was the same social worker in 12 St Joseph's that I had in St Ninian's.
+I think there 13 was a condition that whenever I went home I had to 14 report to the social worker to let him know I was okay.
+15 Sometimes when I was at home the social worker would 16 visit to make sure everything was okay at home.
+17 Every year at St Joseph's they would take us berry 18 picking and would give us money for it.
+I remember at 19 the end of the berry picking we would go home for two 20 weeks.
+I can't quite remember how they gauged how much 21 you earned but say you made £10 you would get a fiver 22 and the rest would go to the school.
+23 I think the Brother who looked after us in Benildus 24 was called Brother HGW .
+One weekend I didn't get 25 home and I was the only boy in the house.

-Brother How came into my room when I was in the top 1 2 bunk.
+1 Brother HGW came into my room when I was in the top 2 bunk.
 He put his hand under my cover to fondle me.
-I woke up, kicked him in the head and then jumped out of 3 bed and ran away from the home because I was so 4 frightened and scared.
-By that time I knew how to get 5 to the train station at Waverley via the back roads, so 6 7 I ended there.
+I woke up, kicked him in the head and then jumped out of 3 bed and ran away from the home because I was so 4 5 frightened and scared.
+By that time I knew how to get to the train station at Waverley via the back roads, so 6 7 I ended there.
 It took me about six hours.
 It was dark 8 when I got there and I went into the shop.

-9 This guy then started nodding to me.
-I was near the 10 book stand and I thought he was wanting me to steal 11 a book.
-He then started to talk to me and took me into the cafe there and bought me chips and eggs.
-He asked 12 13 me where I came from and how I was getting home and 14 offered me the money for a train ticket.
+This guy then started nodding to me.
+I was near the 9 10 book stand and I thought he was wanting me to steal 11 a book.
+He then started to talk to me and took me into 12 the cafe there and bought me chips and eggs.
+He asked me where I came from and how I was getting home and 13 14 offered me the money for a train ticket.
 He then asked me if I had ever had a sexual experience.
-It never 15 clicked with me that he was doing anything other than 16 trying to help me.
-He told me to come to his car where 17 18 he said he would give me the money for the ticket.
+It never 15 clicked with me that he was doing anything other than 16 17 trying to help me.
+He told me to come to his car where he said he would give me the money for the ticket.
+18 have happened to me that night has been a nightmare I have lived with all my life and is one of the things I remember most about St Joseph's.

 As we walked towards his car two men suddenly jumped on him.
 It turned out he was a paedophile and the police had been watching him.
 He got taken to a police office where I got told he had probably been responsible for the disappearance of several boys who hadn't been found for days and that a police officer had been watching him when he began talking to me.
-What could have happened to me that night has been a nightmare I have lived with all my life and is one of the things I remember most about St Joseph's.
+What could